tahowallet/extension/rfb/rfb-3-multinetwork-dapp-connections.md

 In this new paradigm we still need to be able to select an initial value to be used.

 The global current address and current network should be used as a default network and account.
-T

-his is relevant only relevant in certain situations, listed in the following sections.
+This is relevant only relevant in certain situations, listed in the following sections.

 ##### Initial active connection